Researchers are taking advantage of the vital roles that electricity plays in our bodies to advance medicine.

-Philip Kennedy at Emory University in Atlanta has even invented a kind of "thought control" to help severely paralyzed people communicate with the outside world.
-His invention, called a neurotrophic electrode, is a hollow glass cone filled with wires and chemicals.
-With an implanted electrode, a patient who can't move at all can still control the movement of a cursor across a computer screen.
+Philip Kennedy works at Emory University in Atlanta.
+He has invented a kind of "thought control" to help severely paralyzed people communicate with the outside world.
+His invention, called a neurotrophic (NUUR-oh-TROW-fik) electrode, is a hollow glass cone filled with wires and chemicals.
+With an implanted electrode, a patient who can't move at all still can control the movement of a cursor across a computer screen.

 Looking to the past

 One way to help keep the medical field speeding into the future might be to cultivate an appreciation for the past.
 At least, that's what the folks at the Bakken museum think.

 Modern-day medical equipment powered by electricity.

 I recently visited the museum.
 There, Rhees and Kathleen Klehr, the museum's public relations manager, took me down to a huge padlocked room in the basement.
 This room is called "The Vault."
 Row upon row of its shelves were crammed with rare, old books about electricity.
 There were also early versions of pacemakers and hearing aids, and all sorts of weird devices.
 One was a shoe-store X-ray machine, powered by electricity.
 It could show you whether your foot fit comfortably into a new shoe.